Estimation and Inference for High Dimensional Factor Model with Regime Switching: Introduction

 \section{Introduction}

-A great deal of attention has focused on the loading instability issue in high dimensional factor models\footnote{ For empirical evidences of parameter instability in macroeconomic and financial time series, see Banerjee, Marcellino and Masten (2008), Stock and Watson (2009) and Korobilis (2013), to mention a few.}.
-Various procedures are proposed to detect and/or estimate common abrupt breaks in loadings, including Cheng, Liao and Shorfheide (2016), Baltagi, Kao and Wang (2017, 2021) and Bai, Han and Shi (2020), to mention a few.
+A great deal of attention has focused on the loading instability issue in high dimensional factor models.
+For empirical evidences of parameter instability in macroeconomic and financial time series, see for example, Banerjee, Marcellino and Masten (2008), Stock and Watson (2009) and Korobilis (2013).
+Several procedures are proposed to detect and/or estimate common abrupt breaks in the loadings, including Cheng, Liao and Shorfheide (2016), Baltagi, Kao and Wang (2017, 2021), Bai, Han and Shi (2020), and Ma and Su (2018), to mention a few.
 Other models of time varying loadings, such as i.i.d./random walk, smooth change, vector autoregression and threshold type, are studied in Bates, Plagborg-Moller, Stock and Watson (2013), Su and Wang (2017), Mikkelsen, Hillebrand and Urga (2019) and Massacci (2017), respectively.